Joint Custody vs Legal Guardianship: What’s the difference?

 2. What decision-making rights do legal guardians have as opposed to those with joint custody?

-In a legal guardianship, the guardian was set up because the child needs someone to make legal decisions for them.
+In legal guardianship, the guardian was set up because the child needs someone to make legal decisions for them.
 However, in general, guardians tend to be limited to day-to-day decisions rather than the more significant ones.

 3. How is custody or guardianship of a child decided?